 5. Being Consistent

-Consistency is the most critical element for a successful omnichannel shopping experience.
+Consistency is the most critical element while building a successful omnichannel strategy.
 Customers use multiple platforms to search for items before making a decision which bounds businesses to provide seamless purchasing encounters through every product or service offered by them.

 But analyzing and understanding customer interactions across all touchpoints and using it to build consistent and seamless customer experience is one of the major eCommerce challenges for retailers.